JSArrakis/kaleidoscope/README.md

 [![CC BY-NC-SA 4.0][cc-by-nc-sa-shield]][cc-by-nc-sa]

-> **This project is a work in progress.** Core stream construction and media management are functional, but several features are still being built out.
-Documentation is actively being written alongside the codebase.
+> **This project is still in active development, but the core app is already usable.** Media management, taxonomy editing, prism tooling, continuous and ad hoc stream construction, and local playback-oriented scheduling are all implemented.
+Documentation is being updated alongside the codebase.

 ---